diablodale/dp.docs/docs/_max/attributes/irmap.md

 > does not have enough USB bandwidth to output color and infrared data at the same time.

 > :memo: [Luxonis OAK](../../_hardware/sensors/oak-v1.md) sensors
-> do not provide traditional infrared data.
+> do not yet provide traditional infrared data.
 However, a Luxonis sensor
 > with an IR illumination LED (e.g. OAK-D Pro) can output the right
 > rectified monochrome camera data.
 Enable both [`@depthmap`](depthmap.md)
 > and `@irmap` to output that right camera data on the third outlet.